DarkTangent01/Marketplace/README.md

 ## Enumeration

-and found the username and the ssh password
+after found the username and the ssh password

 we are on the box